 The Food and Drug Administration (FDA) has regulated tanning beds and sunlamp products for over 30 years, as excessive exposure could be harmful to the body.

-The FDA’s final order for the reclassification of sunlamp products and UV lamps follows the recommendations from a panel meeting of outside experts convened in March 2010.
+The FDA’s final order for the reclassification of sunlamp products and UV lamps follows the recommendations from a panel meeting of outside experts.

 With this decision, the federal agency has changed the labeling requirements for these devices from low-risk to moderate-risk devices.
 They are also requiring the products carry a black box, visible to consumers, that explicitly states the people under age 18 should not use these devices.